Ted Clack: Second World War

-On the outbreak of the Second World war, Ted Clack returned to service, joining the Military Provost Staff Corps at Aldershot in 1939 at the rank of Staff Sergeant.
+On the outbreak of the Second World War in September 1939, Clack returned to service, joining the Military Provost Staff Corps at Aldershot in 1939 at the rank of Staff Sergeant.
 He deployed with the BEF to France in 1940, opening a Field Punishment Camp.
 As the BEF was pushed out of France, Ted evacuated with his compatriots at Dunkirk.
 He was then transferred to North Africa to open up a POW camp, but misfortune dogged him again and the troop ship that he was on, the Strathallan was torpedoed and sunk by U-562 on 21 December 1942.
 Clack survived the sinking, although he spent nine hours in the waters of the Mediterranean, and eventually continued on his way to North Africa and served there for six months before contracting dysentery.
 This, coupled with the exposure from his time in the sea, coupled with the wounds suffered in the last war, was enough for Ted to seek retirement from the forces, and he was discharged on grounds of disablement in July 1943.

-The family connection with the forces would continue however, with his sons both serving in the Royal Navy, William on board the surface fleet during and after the war, and Norman in the Royal Marines serving in Palestine and the Malayan Emergency.
+The family connection with the forces would continue, with his sons both serving in the Royal Navy, William on board the surface fleet during and after the war, and Norman in the Royal Marines serving in Palestine and the Malayan Emergency.

 Post-war

-Following his withdrawal from service, Ted worked as a store-keeper at Sketchleys for eighteen years, but kept his interest in football alive, joining the Stratton Club and associating with the Hinckley Gunners team where he was not averse to joining them on the field, even in his sixties.
-He died peacefully in his sleep on 11 April 1984 at his home in St. Clements walk, Cirencester.
+Following his withdrawal from service, Ted worked as a store-keeper at Sketchleys for eighteen years but kept his interest in football alive, joining the Stratton Club and associating with the Hinckley Gunners team where he was not averse to joining them on the field, even in his sixties.
+He died on 11 April 1984 at his home in St. Clements Walk, Cirencester.